rendyprayoga/rendyprayoga/README.md

 # 💫 About Me:
-I am an informatics engineering student at Institut Teknologi Sumatera, I have an interest in Front-End Web development.
+I am an informatics engineering freshgraduate at Institut Teknologi Sumatera, I have an interest in Front-End Web development.
 I have experience in using various programming languages, frameworks, and libraries in developing systems.
-I am committed to continue practicing and improving my skills to enhance my abilities.
-Currently, I am heading towards the final trial stage for my bachelor's degree.
+I am committed to continue practicing and improving my skills to improve my abilities especially in the field of Front-End Web development

 ## 🌐 Socials: